HmzAli/docker-pg-volume-backup/README.md

 This an example of how to perform cold backup of postgres docker volume with pgBackrest.
 This backup is purely for development convinence; an alternative way to backup/restore a db without using pg_dump.

-**NOTE:** this is not ment for production where hot backup is more sensical with pgBackrest.
+**NOTE:** this is not meant for production where hot backup is more sensical with pgBackrest.

 For more guideance on how to use pgBackrest, check the official documentation: [https://hub.docker.com/u/pgbackrest](https://pgbackrest.org/user-guide-index.html)